s1gmas1x/kitchen-ratio/docs/recipes/tortillas.md

 - Keep tortillas from sticking by lightly flouring as needed.
 Stack carefully without sticking.

 ### 4. Cook
-- Dust excess flour then place indivdual tortillas in the cast iron pan and cook.
+- Dust excess flour, then place individual tortillas in the cast iron pan and cook.
-- Cook for about 15-30 seconds, then flip and cooking twice on each side.
-Just get a kiss of brown on each side, don't overcook.
+- Cook about 15-30 seconds per side, flipping twice per side (four flips total).
+Aim for a light kiss of brown on each side, don't overcook.
 - Remove to a plate and cover with foil or a kitchen towel.
 - When all of the tortillas are finished flip the entire stack over to prevent the bottom tortilla from getting soggy.
 - Leave these covered for 10-15 minutes before enjoying.